JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-add-dependencies.md

 Use a common library name in such cases, not a platform-specific one: the Kotlin Multiplatform Gradle plugin resolves such references automatically.

-For example, the example below uses `native-driver`, not `native-driver-iosx64` for platform-specific SQLDelight (find the exact name in the library's documentation):
+Here's an example that uses `native-driver` instead of `native-driver-iosx64` for platform-specific SQLDelight:
+(find the exact name in the library's documentation):

 <tabs group="build-script">